secure download

 2. Uploading the file to be downloaded into a temporary location that expires when the download finishes.

-Now this all starts to get a bit complicated.
-Users have to be ‘authenticated’ in some way, keying information has to be given to them secretly (if they know what the information is they can give it away just like they could give away the unencrypted files) – that is why passwords are a useless method of protection because they can be given to others.
+Now, this all starts to get a bit complicated.
+Users have to be ‘authenticated’ in some way.
+Keying information has to be given to them secretly (if they know what the information is they can give it away just like they could give away the unencrypted files) – that is why passwords are a useless method of protection because they can be given to others.
 Also the keying information must not be part of the protected file or it can be too easily recovered and all protected files compromised.
 Users also have to be prevented from being able to make uncontrolled copies or they can still compromise the system.

 Locklizard has implemented a number of security controls that prevent misuse of downloaded documents: